chdb-io/chdb-io.github.io/docs/formats.md

 # Data Formats

+| chdb is 100% feature compatible with ClickHouse 🚀

+Please refer to the [ClickHouse SQL Documentation](https://clickhouse.com/docs/en/sql-reference) for further information and examples.

 Just like ClickHouse, chdb can accept and return data in various formats.

 - Input formats are used to parse the data provided to `INSERT` and `SELECT` from a file-backed table such as File, URL or S3.